 Undergraduates should use the Student Activities Funding Engine (SAFE) to apply for funding requests.
 SAFE brings together all funding request for review in one online location.

 Graduate Students & Postdocs

 Field research often requires financial support from several sources.
 If some or all support comes from a Princeton faculty member or program, a spending plan is helpful to ensure reimbursement of out-of-pocket expenses or arrangement of a travel credit card.
 Special consideration for payment of field assistants abroad requires discussion prior to departure.

-Lucy Schutz - Department Manager
+Lucia Schutz - Department Manager